Willgunter/willgpt/README.md

 ```

 By default this evaluates the models + tasks listed in `evals/eleuther-ai-evals/eleuther-ai-eval.py` (e.g. `arc_challenge`, `gsm8k`, `mathqa`, and engineering-related MMLU subsets).

+### Notes
+- I ran into serious dependency issues running the Service Now model as the model was released in between Transformers internal refactor window and relied on non public APIs, unstable symbols, and trust_remote_code without version guards.
+I simply used transformers version >= 4.52.0

 ### Shot setting